konimarti/flow/README.md

 Channel-based observers are suitable in cases where we have control over the code and receive specific events.
 Function-based observer can monitor any object or state of resources (i.e. OPC servers without call-backs).

-The triggers control the behavior of the observer implementation and determines when to notify the observers.
+The notifiers control the behavior of the observer implementation and determines when to notify the observers.
-This gives a large flexibility and covers specific use cases with user-defined triggers.
+This gives a large flexibility and covers specific use cases with user-defined notifications.
-The following triggers are currently implemented in this package:
+The following notifiers are currently implemented in this package:
-- OnChange: Triggers when the value changes.
+- OnChange: Notifies when the value changes.
-- OnValue: Triggers when the new value matches the initialized value.
+- OnValue: Notifies when the new value matches the initialized value.
-- AboveFloat64: Triggers when a new float64 is above the initialized float64 threshold.
+- AboveFloat64: Notifies when a new float64 is above the initialized float64 threshold.
-- BelowFloat64: Triggers when a new float64 is below the initialized float64 threshold.
+- BelowFloat64: Notifies when a new float64 is below the initialized float64 threshold.

 ## Example with a channel-based observer